How Small Businesses Can Conduct a Competitive Analysis

 What is a competitive analysis?

-How do I conduct one?
+How do I conduct a competitive analysis?

 • What are their strengths and weaknesses?